Webinar Transcript:

 First, let's clarify what a cloud IDE is.
 It's an IDE running in a browser, but this definition doesn't fully capture what solutions like ours offer.
 It's more than just a cloud IDE; it's about managing containers online.
 In the DevOps process, containers are crucial for managing dependencies in your development environment.
 By hosting these containers online, you reduce the hassle of local commands and enhance security by keeping data online, away from developers' laptops.

+You can access these online containers either through a cloud IDE, which facilitates remote interaction and authoring of information like source code, or through local IDEs connected remotely to these containers.
+This setup, known as remote development, is supported by tools like VS Code and JetBrains Gateway.
+Our platform focuses on Cloud Development Environments (CDEs), where you work directly within these environments using a cloud IDE.
+This approach streamlines the DevOps process, reducing friction across development, testing, and production stages, leading to fewer bugs and changes.
 When we started Strong Network, we questioned the purpose of just replicating a laptop's functionality online.
 Our goal was to blend the security aspects of VDI and Desktop as a Service with the IT efficiency of online containers.
 We aimed to offer a solution that combines the best of both worlds: robust data protection mechanisms and the operational benefits of containerized development environments.
+Reimagining Dev Security: Integrating Infrastructure Protection

 Thanks for your insights, Laurent.
 The shift to cloud IDEs and containerization is fascinating, especially from a security perspective.
 Often, the focus is on managing secrets in the development process, but you're emphasizing the broader aspect of data security.
 Could you elaborate on what specific measures you're implementing beyond containerization for security?